A Geometric Approach to the Yang-Mills Mass Gap: Concluding Remarks

 \section{Concluding Remarks}

 Topology and geometry of the configuration space of the classical gauge theory have been studied previously \cite{singer1981geometry,babelon1981riemannian, narasimhan1979geometry}.
 At the classical level, the geometry of the configuration space is not known to play a vital role in the sense that one does not require the geometric information of the configuration space (its curvature, etc) while studying local Cauchy problems and even in understanding the long \textit{time} dynamics.
 Classical Yang-Mills fields are globally well-posed on both $\mathbb{R}^{1+2}$ and $\mathbb{R}^{1+3}$ and in the proof of such global well-posedness \cite{eardley1982global, eardley1982global2,ginibre1981cauchy} nowhere does the geometry of the configuration space enter crucially.
 It is suspected however that the geometry of the configuration space has an important role to play at the level of quantum field theory.
-While very little effort is paid towards understanding the role of the geometry of the classical configuration space in quantized field theory in contemporary high energy physics, it is certainly worth the attention.
+While very little effort is paid to understanding the role of the geometry of the classical configuration space in quantized field theory in contemporary high-energy physics, it is certainly worth the attention.
 In a finite-dimensional setting, sharp estimates on the spectrum of the Hamiltonian operator of a quantum theory are obtainable through Lichnerowicz-type estimates on a constructed weighted manifold under a suitable convexity assumption on the potential \cite{moncrief}.
 In addition, several results on the estimates of the spectrum of the Schrodinger operator are available \cite{singer1985estimate, li1980estimates, lieb1976bounds}.
 At the level of field theory, this is much more delicate since the operators do not make sense without appropriate regularization.
 Even after one performs such regularization, making sense of a rigorous quantum theory requires new novel ideas that are yet to be thought of.
+But the non-perturbative techniques such as the semiclassical method developed by \cite{moncrief2,marini} and stochastic quantization scheme developed by \cite{hairer1,hairer2} seem promising at the moment.